Postgraduate in Blockchain and Web 3.0

 Who is it for?

-The program is aimed at senior and junior professionals who come from different sectors (Banking and FinTech, consultants, lawyers, engineers, etc.) with an interest in understanding the challenges and new systems of blockchain technology that affect their companies and startups.
+The program is aimed at senior and junior professionals from different industries (banking and FinTech, consultants, lawyers, engineers, etc.) keen on learning about the blockchain technology challenges and new systems affecting the cybersecurity of their companies and startups.
 The postgraduate course is specially designed for self-taught profiles looking to fine tune and apply their learnings with specialised support.

 The Postgraduate in Blockchain and Web 3.0 is structured into 3 blocks on technology fundamentals that cover the three pillars or areas on which the program is based: Technology, Business, and Legal.